 Can I mention myself?!

 Eek…is this awkward?
 I don’t know.
-Anyway, I’m not saying this is a “best” book in any way but here we are talking about books on urban sketching and here we are in the section regarding books by individual urban sketchers…so I thought I would just let you guys know, I have a book too!
+Anyway, I’m not saying this is a “best” book in any way but here we are talking about books on urban sketching and here we are in the section regarding books by individual urban sketchers…so I thought I would just let you guys know, I have my books too!

 Please, by all means, check it out!